kmkurn/text2array/docs/tutorial.rst

 Vocabulary
 ----------

 After creating samples, we need to build a vocabulary.
-A vocabulary holds ordered set of string values for each field.
+A vocabulary holds an ordered set of string values for each field.
 Building a vocabulary from scratch is tedious.
 So, it's easier to build the vocabulary from the given samples.
 The `Vocab` class can be used for this purpose.